 What is it?
 What does it mean?
 How can we create it?
 How does it influence my work?
 How can it be integrated into my busy work life?

 This Space for Grace webinar explores these questions from three perspectives in different contexts.
 Ideas and practical experiences in applying the Space for Grace approach is shared by Rick James with Priya Raj Kumar in India, Doreen Kwarimpa-Atim in Uganda and Allan Ekstedt in Sweden.
-This Webinar is facilitated by Elaine Vitikainen and Phil Smith.
+This Webinar was facilitated by Elaine Vitikainen.

 What is Space for Grace?